 Students who achieve below grade 4 in English and Mathematics will have to re-sit the examination in Year 12.
 Students who achieve grade 4 will be given the opportunity to re-sit the examination in Year 12 in order to achieve a grade 5.

 Entry Criteria

 Below is the list of entry criteria for each course.
-More detail on each course can be found in this booklet.
+More detail on each course can be found on p8 - p43 of this booklet.